-Association football started in Oulton in 1879 when the first club was formed.
-Its leading light and star player was Ernest Boothroyd, the son of a power loom turner from Earlsheaton near Dewsbury.
+Although a form of football had been played in the Leeds area under different rules the game under “Football Association” rules didn’t start in Oulton until 1878, the year the first club was formed.
+It’s leading light and star player was Ernest Boothroyd, the son of a power loom turner from Earlsheaton near Dewsbury.
 After going to college in York he had been appointed at the age of 19 to be the headmaster of Oulton St. John’s School in 1877.
-Two years later in early 1879 he helped form and played for the Harmonic team at Rothwell and the Oulton club followed in September at the start of the new season.
+Around this time he helped form and played for the Harmonic team at Rothwell as well as the Oulton club.
+Brief match reports in the Leeds Times show that Oulton beat Hunslet 1 – 0 in an away match on Saturday 9 November 1878.
+The following week they played Wakefield Trinity at home on Saturday and won again, 2 – 0.
+On the same day the Harmonic team played away at Boothroyd’s college in York.
+They won 1 – 0.

-Both teams were amongst the earliest in the West Riding starting years before the likes of Leeds United, Huddersfield Town and Bradford City and it’s clear from newspaper match reports that for a time in the 1880s Oulton was thought of as the Leeds team.
+Both teams were amongst the earliest Association teams in the West Riding starting years before the likes of Leeds United, Huddersfield Town and Bradford City and it’s clear from other newspaper match reports that for a time in the 1880s Oulton was thought of as the Leeds team.

-The oldest member of the first team was the goalkeeper, 26 year old stonemason John Bradley.
+The oldest member of Oulton’s first team was the goalkeeper, 26 year old stonemason John Bradley.
 The fullbacks were miller’s son Thomas Jackson, 19, and Richard Jowitt, 19, a gardener and domestic servant.

 Then came three halfbacks: quarry owner’s son Silas Abbey, 17; William Hutchinson, 19, a gardener who was an expert thrower of the ball; and Fred Mirfin, 18, a pupil teacher at Oulton school who later became a clerk.
 Upfront were the captain Ernest Boothroyd, 21; Tom West, 19, a commercial traveller in fancy drapery, the son of a draper and grocer who had a shop next to the Three Horse Shoes; George Mirfin Abbey, 18, Silas Abbey’s older brother who later became a traveller for Bentley’s brewery; and Arthur Gosney and Tom Umpleby.